Zhangxq-1/ACCENT-repository/README.md

   and finally, run python3 fool.py to generate adversarial exmaples.

-note: for rencos, CSCGDual and GNN, the steps are the same, you just need to change the corresponding path and dir.
+note: (1)for rencos, CSCGDual and GNN, the steps are the same, you just need to change the corresponding path and dir.
+(2)the gnn model needs additional pre-process file such as the adjacency matrix of the edges in the graph and ast token file, due to file size is too large(over 20G), I didn't upload it to the Github repository， if you need, please contact me.

+Other required files can be generated according to the provided code.
+Please pay attention to the path problem.
+I will also maintain the repository later for better use.

 ### masked training